ankush109/GreenIQ-ORIGIN_SIH-2023/README.md

  - Install **Postgress** as we will be using it locally.
  - The database will migrated later on to **MongoDB Atlas**.
 #### PRIMS Commands:
-Only if you are working on Back-end and have made some changes to the `schema.prisma` file.
+Only if you are working on Back-End and have made some changes to the `schema.prisma` file.

     npx prisma migrate dev
 For the Back-End: